 For further advice on the adjudicators' expectations please see David Beer's adjudication guidance below.

-You may view the list of some previous competition winners by clicking the link
+You can find a list of previous competition winners here.

 The adjudicator's decision is final.